 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including the anxiety symptom having a choking or lump in the throat feeling.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the anxiety symptom having a choking or lump in the throat feeling.

 2. Folk, Jim and Folk, Marilyn.
 “The Stress Response And Anxiety Symptoms.” anxietycentre.com, August 2019.

 3. Hannibal, Kara E., and Mark D. Bishop.
 “Chronic Stress, Cortisol Dysfunction, and Pain: A Psychoneuroendocrine Rationale for Stress Management in Pain Rehabilitation.”
 Advances in Pediatrics., U.S. National Library of Medicine, Dec.
 2014.

 4. Justice, Nicholas J., et al. “Posttraumatic Stress Disorder-Like Induction Elevates β-Amyloid Levels, Which Directly Activates Corticotropin-Releasing Factor Neurons to Exacerbate Stress Responses.”
 Journal of Neuroscience, Society for Neuroscience, 11 Feb.
 2015.